-1. Coverage.
+- 1. Coverage.
 Section 213.5 applies only to existing leases that are covered by the regulation.
-It therefore does not apply to the renegotiation or extension of leases with an initial term of four months or less, because such leases are not covered by the definition of consumer lease in § 213.2(e).
+It does not apply to the renegotiation or extension of leases with an initial term of four months or less, because such leases are not covered by the definition of consumer lease in. - § 213.2(e).
 Whether and when a lease is satisfied and replaced by a new lease is determined by state or other applicable law.

-5(b) Extensions.
+5(b) Extensions

-- 1. Time of extension disclosures.
+1. Time of extension disclosures.
 If a consumer lease is extended for a specified term greater than six months, new disclosures are required at the time the extension is agreed upon.
-If the lease is extended on a month-to-month basis and exceeds six months, new disclosures are required at the commencement of the seventh month and at the commencement of each seventh month thereafter.
-If a consumer lease is extended for several terms, one of which will exceed six months beyond the originally scheduled termination date of the lease, new disclosures are required at the commencement of the term that will exceed six months beyond the originally scheduled termination date. - 2.
-Content of disclosures for month-tomonth extensions.
+If the lease is extended on a month-to-month basis and the cumulative extensions exceed six months, new disclosures are required at the commencement of the seventh month and at the commencement of each seventh month thereafter for as long as the extensions continue.
+If a consumer lease is extended for terms of varying durations, one of which will exceed six months beyond the originally scheduled termination date of the lease, new disclosures are required at the commencement of the term that will exceed six months beyond the originally scheduled termination date.

+2. Content of disclosures for month-tomonth extensions.
 The disclosures for a lease extended on a month-to-month basis for more than six months should reflect the month-tomonth nature of the transaction.